mattleibow/square-bindings/component/square.okhttp3/GettingStarted.md

 OkHttp is an HTTP client that’s efficient by default:

-  * HTTP/2 and SPDY support allows all requests to the same host to share a socket.
+  * HTTP/2 support allows all requests to the same host to share a socket.
-  * Connection pooling reduces request latency (if SPDY isn’t available).
+  * Connection pooling reduces request latency (if HTTP/2 isn’t available).
   * Transparent GZIP shrinks download sizes.
   * Response caching avoids the network completely for repeat requests.